-A voluntary association is formed between those accepting these Articles and agreeing to comply with the terms of membership set out herein.
-Governed by Italian law and these Articles of Association, the association is a Not for Profit Organization named: Order of the Knights of the Truffle and Wines of Alba.
+1) A voluntary not-for-profit association governed by Italian law and these Articles of Association is formed between those accepting these Articles and agreeing to comply with the terms of membership set out herein.
+The association is named: Order of the Knights of the Truffle and Wines of Alba.

 a) to preserve, protect or reintroduce local customs, practices and traditions;

 c) to promote the typical wines and food of Alba, both in Italy and abroad, including by means of setting up Delegations run by Delegation Masters appointed by the Ruling Council;

 d) to develop friendship and solidarity among members, and to maintain contacts with other Italian and foreign food and wine confraternities.
 The association is prohibited from carrying out any activities other than those listed above.
 The association may, however, carry out secondary activities in addition to and directly linked to its official activities within the limits provided for under Italian Legislative Decree no. 460 dated December 4th 1997 and subsequent amendments and additions.

 1) The Order’s registered office is in Grinzane Cavour Castle.
 It may be transferred elsewhere by unanimous decision of the Order’s Ruling Council.